(a) Petition Filing Fee/Installments.

 (2) When an adversary complaint is filed by a chapter 7 trustee, if there are insufficient estate funds, the trustee may request that the fee be deferred until the estate holds sufficient funds.

 (3) Failure to pay the filing fee may result in dismissal of the adversary proceeding.

 (1) The fee required by 28 U.S.C. § 1930(b) must be paid to register a judgment entered by another bankruptcy court or to commence a miscellaneous proceeding.

 (2) Failure to pay the fee will result in no further action being taken on the filing and the Clerk closing the miscellaneous proceeding after fourteen (14) days.

 (d) Form of Payment.

-(e) Appellate Filing Fee.The filing fee shall be paid at the time of the filing of the notice of appeal or cross-appeal to the clerk of the bankruptcy court as provided above.
-The filing fee incurred when the Circuit Court of Appeals accepts a direct appeal from the bankruptcy court shall be paid to the clerk of the bankruptcy court in the manner directed by the clerk.
+(e) Appellate Filing Fee.The fee must be paid to the Clerk at the time of the filing of the notice of appeal or cross-appeal.
+The fee incurred when the Circuit Court of Appeals accepts a direct appeal from the Court must be paid to the Clerk.

 Notes 2018: Clarifies that in a represented case, the attorney is responsible for paying the filing fee.
 Makes clear that only individual debtors may pay filing fees in installments or obtain a fee waiver.
 Establishes new procedure specifying that an application to pay in installments by a debtor represented by counsel may be filed only after counsel files a FRBP 2016(b) disclosure.
 Increases the minimum installment payment from $50.00 to $80.00.